cosmofur/EX716/README.md

              JMPI,
                 Unconditional Jump to address stored AT the address PRM points to.

+             JMPS,       1 byte opcode, No PRM
+                Unconditional Jump to address on top of stack.
+Used mostly for Call/Ret

              NOP,        1 byte opcode, No PRM
                 No Instruction, skips PC to next instruction, does take some clock cycles so can be used for timing.